-As many people with chronic health conditions will tell you, it can be challenging to find out what condition or disease is behind their symptoms.
+As many people with chronic health conditions will tell you, finding out what condition or disease is behind their symptoms can be challenging.
 This is particularly the case for people with spondylitis.
-Doctors may miss spondylitis because back pain is such a prevalent symptom.
-Tests can miss spondylitis — people may experience symptoms of early stages of axial spondyloarthritis for years before imaging scans show damage.1 According to the Spondylitis Association of America, 1 in 4 people with spondylitis saw five or more health care providers before they received a diagnosis.2
+Doctors may miss spondylitis because back pain is such a prevalent symptom in other health conditions.
+Tests can miss spondylitis — people may experience symptoms of early stages of axial spondyloarthritis for years before imaging scans show damage.
+It’s not uncommon for a person with the condition to see multiple health care professionals before getting a definitive diagnosis.

 According to the results of the survey, three-quarters of respondents had to consult more than one doctor prior to receiving a diagnosis.
 Of that group, 64 percent saw four or more doctors before they were diagnosed with spondylitis.

 Respondents also consulted many different types of doctors for their symptoms.
 In fact, among 263 members who responded to the survey, the average was more than four types of doctors seen.
 The most common starting point was the general practitioner (71 percent), followed by a rheumatologist (57 percent).
 Others were diagnosed by chiropractors, orthopedists, physical therapists, or neurologists.

 The search for symptom relief also included trying to find treatment options for inflammatory back pain.
 Forty-nine percent had an appointment with a pain management doctor, and 27 percent had visited an emergency room for help in controlling their symptoms.

 Ultimately, 43 percent of respondents said a rheumatologist diagnosed their spondylitis.
 That means almost 6 in 10 were diagnosed by someone other than a rheumatologist.